dascritch/cpu-audio/API.md

 API
 ===

+How dive into cpu-audio.js :

+ - cpu-audio.js can be fine-tuned with HTML attributes and CSS variables,
+ - its layout and embedded css can be completed or recreated in `src/themes` via themes-built,
-cpu-audio.js can be fine-tuned only with HTML attributes and CSS variables, but javascript-savvy developers can use API features to get more precise controls or extend possibilities, as we do in our <a href="applications/chapters_editor.html">chapters editor</a>.
+ - javascript-savvy developers can use API features to get more precise controls or extend possibilities, as we do in our <a href="applications/chapters_editor.html">chapters editor</a>.

 This is the reference page for public accessible methods and properties.
 You can read some test cases in the `examples` sub-directory of this project.